RNimantha/RNimantha/README.md

 # I'm Nimantha Bandara

-name is Nimantha Bandara and I'm a Data Scientist.
+I'm a Data Scientist.
 Welcome to my GitHub profile!
 Here you'll find projects related to Data Science, ML, NLP.

 <!--
 **RNimantha/RNimantha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.